basisproject/paper/src/03-regions.md

 Regionally-owned companies are not necessarily restricted to servicing only regional members.
 For instance, if a region has excess space in an apartment complex, it may rent out the rooms to non-regional members at market rate (instead of at-cost).
 The regional college may enroll students who are not members and charge them much higher tuition.

+Each regionally-owned company will have an elected board of directors governing it.
+The boards of each individual company will be democratically selected as follows:

+- All members of the region will select one-third of the board
+- The workers of the regionally-owned company will elect another third of their board
+- The High Council will elect the last third of the board

+Seats will be filled in the above order.
+In other words, if there are seven seats, the 7th member would be selected by the regional members.
+If there are are eight seats, the 8th seat will be selected by the workers of the regional company.

+With this setup, regionally-owned companies will be accountable to members of the region, to the workers in the company, and to the leadership of the region.

+## Board details

+Board elections for all boards (including the High Council) will be held every three years.

-Members of the region will appoint a board of directors for each regional company.
-So while regionally-owned companies are not beholden to the rule of profit, they will still be accountable to members of the region (and as such will still strive to minimize costs).
-Board members will be paid a regionally-decided hourly wage, and will have all board-related expenses reimbursed (for travel or lodging, if required) through the company they govern.
+Board members will be paid a regionally-decided hourly wage when they are meeting, and will have all board-related expenses reimbursed (for travel or lodging, if required) through the company they govern.
 Boards will handle the appointment of company leadership and will oversee that the company faithfully executes the will of the region.

+The president of each company will sit on the board of the company as a non-voting, advisory member.

-The board of directors for each regionally-owned company will self-govern using consensus such that:
+Boards will self-govern using consensus such that:

 - The board meets *at least* once every quarter.
 - Any director can propose an idea or change (ideally advance notice is given before meetings).